VAT Frequently Asked Questions (FAQs)

 General Questions & Answers

-1.1 When will VAT be implemented and what will be the rates?
+1.1 When was VAT implemented in UAE and what are the rates?

-VAT will come into effect across the UAE on 1 January 2018.
+The VAT came into effect across the UAE on 01 January 2018.
 A standard rate of 5% is applicable as VAT added to the sale price.

 1.2 How will the government collect VAT?

-It is an accountability of the companies to document thoroughly their business revenue and expenses along with associated VAT charges.
-A prevailing VAT rate will be applied by registered businesses and traders to all of their customers to bear the VAT costs of goods and services bought from suppliers.
+It is the accountability of the companies to document thoroughly their business revenue and expenses along with associated VAT charges.
+A prevailing VAT rate is applied by registered businesses and traders to all of their customers to bear the VAT costs of goods and services bought from suppliers.
 The difference between these figures can be reclaimed or paid to the government.

 1.3 Will VAT be applicable to all products and services?

-VAT is a consumption-based tax; therefore, it will be applied to most of the transactions of goods and services except those that are exempt by law.
+The VAT is a consumption-based tax; therefore, it has to be applied to most of the transactions of goods and services except those that are exempted by the law.

 VAT for Businesses – Questions & Answers

 2.1.1 Who will be able to register for VAT?

 Businesses with taxable supplies worth more than AED 375,000 need to register for VAT.
 Moreover, businesses with taxable supplies worth more than AED 187,500 and less than the mandatory registration threshold of AED 375,000 may opt for voluntary registration for VAT.
 This option is developed to give the opportunity for startup businesses to register for VAT whilst they still haven’t generated any revenue.

 2.1.2 What are the VAT-related responsibilities of businesses?

-All businesses in the UAE will be required to keep an accurate and up-to-date record of their financial transactions.
+All businesses in the UAE are required to keep an accurate and up-to-date record of their financial transactions.
 It’s mandatory to register for VAT for businesses that meet the minimum annual income requirement based on their financial records.
 Businesses that fall under the category of “VAT-registered” must retain their financial records in case if their registration is required in the future.